LibrariesHacked/librarieshacked-web-content/tutorials/autocompletewithapi.md

 ### 2. add the required references to JavaScript and CSS files.

-For this tutorial we need jQuery and jQuery UI to provide the auto-complete functionality.  these are *JavaScript libraries*, created to simplify common JavaScript tasks, making them quicker and easier to code.
+For this tutorial we need jQuery and jQuery UI to provide the auto-complete functionality.
+These are **JavaScript libraries**, created to simplify common JavaScript tasks, making them quicker and easier to code.
 They are added to the page as shown below:

 <pre class="prettyprint linenums">
 <code class="language-html">&lt;head&gt;
 	&lt;meta charset=&quot;utf-8&quot;&gt;